RA4Z/Notes/Technologies/Programming Paradigms/Object.md

 An **object** is a self-contained unit that bundles data (attributes) and methods (functions) together.
 Objects are fundamental to [[Object-Oriented Programming]] and are used to model real-world entities in software.
-They are instances of [[Class|Classes]] which act as blueprints for creating objects.
+They are instances of [[Technologies/Programming Paradigms/Class|Classes]] which act as blueprints for creating objects.

 ### Characteristics of Objects
 - **Identity:** A unique identifier that distinguishes one object from another;